keremceliker/Disaster-Recovery-Openshift-Kubernetes-Engine-From-Expired-Control-Plane-Certificates/README.md

 However, there is a point where the teams managing many Container infrastructures in general are overlooked due to their work intensives.
-In this case, after such a process, the core-certificates that they have already forgotten expire and after this situation, the long periods of downtime and the occurrence of money losses in different area- online customer systems
+In this case, the core certificates have been forgotten by **a DevOps/SRE** and these certificates have expired after this situation, the long periods of downtime and the occurrence of money losses in different area- online customer systems

 - In such a problem, must first be determined issue with the following commands.